-- 1.Let the pupils study the map that shows all the countries along the Maritime Silk Road and the seasonal winds. - 2.Ask them to identify all the countries and predict if the countries are affected by the seasonal winds. - 3.Identify the port in the countries that can be reached by the maritime route
+Procedure 1.Let the pupils study the map that shows all the countries along the Maritime Silk Road and the seasonal winds.
+2.Ask them to identify all the countries and predict if the countries are affected by the seasonal winds.
+3.Identify the port in the countries that can be reached by the maritime route Connectivity Get the pupils to discuss: do big ships stop at Malacca port for trading now?
+Why?
+Worksheet Name:

-Name: